kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/hpc/usage.md

 So via `ssh` we usually reach one of the login nodes and from here we get access to the job scheduler.
 We can prepare our job script, maybe compile some sources, sort out data and when everything is finished queue our job.

-While there are different job schedulers around the most commonly found one is [Slurm](https://www.schedmd.com/).
+While there are different job schedulers around, the most commonly found one is [Slurm](https://www.schedmd.com/).
 The _workload manager_ itself is [open source](https://github.com/SchedMD/slurm), the company SchedMD® _distributes and maintains the canonical version of Slurm as well as providing Slurm support, development, training, installation, and configuration_[^2].

 ## Slurm - as a job scheduler